MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

-where $E$ is the emissivity (which is a function of density and temperature), $k(\lambda)$ is the reddening law, and \AV is the extinction in magnitudes at V-band.
-The $\chi^{2}$ includes multiple terms that comprise ratios between hydrogen lines from both Balmer and Paschen series, auroral-to-nebular line ratios of the same ion (hence, that do not depend on relative abundances) strongly sensitive to \Te (with a milder, secondary dependence on \Ne), as well as density-sensitive line ratios.
-In particular, for hydrogen all line ratios are computed with respect to \Halpha, and the ratios between relative emissivities are modeled under the assumption of Case B recombination; the following hydrogen emission lines are included in the model: \Halpha, \Hbeta, \Hgamma, \Hdelta, H7\footnote{which is de-blended from the \NeIIIL[3968] emission by assuming a fixed \NeIIIL[3968]/\NeIIIL[3869] = 0.31 line ratio.}, H9, H10, H11, and H12 from the Balmer series (we exclude the H8+HeI$\lambda3889$ blended complex at this stage, but see Section~\ref{ssec:helium_abund}), as well as Pa10$\lambda9017$, Pa11$\lambda8865$, and Pa12$\lambda8865$ from the Paschen series.
-For what concerns temperature-sensitive diagnostics, we include the \OIIIoptL[4363]/\OIIIoptL[5007] and \OIIL[7325]\footnote{taken as the sum of the \OIIL[7320,7330] doublet}/\OIIL[3727,29] auroral-to-nebular line ratios; in our model, we assume these ratios trace the temperature of two different emitting zones, such that in Equation~\ref{eq:line_ratios_model} $\lambda_1$ and $\lambda_2$ are $\lambda7325$ and $\lambda7328$ for \Te = $T_2$, and $\lambda4363$ and $\lambda5007$ for \Te = $T_3$, respectively.
-Finally, we include a term to model the ratio among the lines of the \SII[6718,6732] doublet, strongly sensitive to the gas density \Ne (and for which we adopt \Te=$T_2$ to compute the emissivity, as we assume S$^{+}$ occupies the same region of the O$^{+}$ ion responsible for \OII transitions).
+where $E$ is the emissivity (which is a function of density and temperature), $k(\lambda)$ is the reddening law, \AV is the extinction in magnitudes in the V band and $f_{cov}$ the dust-covering fraction.
+The $\chi^{2}$ includes co-adding multiple terms that comprise ratios between hydrogen lines from both Balmer and Paschen series, auroral-to-nebular line ratios of the same ion (hence, that do not depend on relative abundances), which are strongly sensitive to \Te (with a milder, secondary dependence on \Ne), and density-sensitive line ratios.

+For hydrogen, all line ratios are computed with respect to \Halpha, and the ratios between relative emissivities are modeled under the assumption of Case B recombination.
+The following hydrogen emission lines are included in the model: \Halpha, \Hbeta, \Hgamma, \Hdelta, H7\footnote{Which is de-blended from the \NeIIIL[3968] emission by assuming a fixed \NeIIIL[3968]/\NeIIIL[3869] = 0.31 line ratio.}, H9, H10, H11, and H12 from the Balmer series (we exclude the H8+HeI$\lambda3889$ blended complex at this stage, but see Section~\ref{ssec:helium_abund}), as well as Pa$\gamma$ at $\lambda~1.0941~\mu$m, Pa$\delta$ at $\lambda~1.0052~\mu$m, Pa10 at $\lambda~9017~\AA$, Pa11 at $\lambda~8865~\AA$, and Pa12 at $\lambda~8752~\AA$.
+For what concerns temperature-sensitive diagnostics, we included the \OIIIoptL[4363]/\OIIIoptL[5007] and \OIIL[7325]\footnote{Taken as the sum of the \OIIL[7320,7330] doublet.}/\OIIL[3727,29] auroral-to-nebular line ratios: in our model, we assume these ratios trace the temperature of two different emitting zones, such that in Equation~\ref{eq:line_ratios_model} $\lambda_1$ and $\lambda_2$ are $\lambda7325$ and $\lambda7328$ for \Te = $T_2$, and $\lambda4363$ and $\lambda5007$ for \Te = $T_3$, respectively.
+Finally, we include a term to model the ratio among the lines of the \SII[6718,6732] doublet, strongly sensitive to the gas density \Ne (and for which we adopt \Te=$T_2$ to compute the emissivity, as we assume that S$^{+}$ traces the same region of the O$^{+}$ ion responsible for the \OII transitions).